2018 United States Senate elections: Montana

 Two-term Democrat Jon Tester was re-elected with 49% of the vote in 2012.
 He won the Democratic nomination in the June 5 primary with no opposition.

 State Auditor Matthew Rosendale won the Republican nomination in the June 5 primary.
 State Senator Albert Olszewski, former judge Russell Fagg, and Troy Downing also ran for the Republican nomination.

 Tester was re-elected winning over 50% of the vote.

 Nebraska

 One-term Republican Deb Fischer was elected with 58% of the vote in 2012.
 She ran for and won the Republican nomination in the May 15 primary.
 Other Republicans who ran include retired professor Jack Heidel, Todd Watson, and Dennis Frank Macek.

-Lincoln Councilwoman Jane Raybould ran for and won the Democratic nomination in the May 15 primary.
+Lincoln City Councilwoman Jane Raybould ran for and won the Democratic nomination in the May 15 primary.
 Other Democrats who ran include Frank Svoboda, Chris Janicek, and Larry Marvin, who was a candidate in 2008, 2012, and 2014.

 Jim Schultz ran for the Libertarian nomination.